 The Company evaluates the circumstances regarding outstanding and potential litigation and other contingencies on a quarterly basis to determine whether there is at least a reasonable possibility that a loss exists requiring accrual or disclosure, and if so, whether an estimate of the possible loss or range of loss can be made, or whether such an estimate cannot be made.
 When a loss is probable and reasonably estimable, the Company accrues for such amount based on its estimate of the probable loss considering information available at the time.
 When a loss is reasonably possible, the Company discloses the estimated possible loss or range of loss in excess of amounts accrued if material.
-Except as otherwise disclosed below, the Company does not believe that there was a reasonable possibility that a material loss may have been incurred with respect to the matters disclosed.
+Except as otherwise disclosed below, the Company does not believe that there was a reasonable possibility that a material loss may have been incurred during the period presented with respect to the matters disclosed.

-Accrued Warranty
+Accrued Warranty and Retrofit

-The Company provides a warranty for its hardware products.
-Hardware generally has a one, three or five -year warranty from the date of shipment.
-The Company accrues for potential warranty claims based on the Company's historical product failure rates and historical costs incurred in correcting product failures.
-The Company's warranty accruals are based on estimates of losses that are probable based on information available.
+The Company provides a standard warranty for its hardware products.
+Hardware generally has a one -, three -, or five -year standard warranty from the date of shipment.
+Under certain circumstances, the Company also provides fixes on specifically identified performance failures for products that are outside of the standard warranty period and recognizes estimated costs related to retrofit activities upon identification of such product failures.
+The Company accrues for potential warranty and retrofit claims based on the Company's historical product failure rates and historical costs incurred in correcting product failures along with other relevant information related to any specifically identified product failures.
+The Company's warranty and retrofit accruals are based on estimates of losses that are probable based on information available.
 The adequacy of the accrual is reviewed on a periodic basis and adjusted, if necessary, based on additional information as it becomes available.

-Changes in the Company's warranty reserve in the periods as indicated were as follows (in thousands):
+Changes in the Company's warranty and retrofit reserves in the periods as indicated were as follows (in thousands):

-Years Ended December 31, 2015 2014 2013 Balance at beginning of period \$ 9,553 \$ 10,856 \$ 11,762 Warranty charged to cost of revenue 4,661 3,394 4,350 Utilization of warranty (4,115) (3,328) (4,786) Adjustments to pre-existing warranty (535) (1,369) (470) Balance at end of period \$ 9,564 \$ 9,553 \$ 10,856
+Years Ended December 31, 2016 2015 2014 Balance at beginning of period \$ 9,564 \$ 9,553 \$ 10,856 Provision for warranty and retrofit charged to cost of revenue 9,898 4,661 3,394 Utilization of reserve (6,816)) (4,115) (3,328) Adjustments to pre-existing reserve (432)) (535) (1,369) Balance at end of period \$ 12,214 \$ 9,564 \$ 9,553